pglen/comlin64/README.md

 	(HTTP, SSH ...)
 You may enable more firewall ports by editing the firewall configuration.

-Runlevel-Less operation
+## Runlevel-Less operation

     To boot faster, and exclude unneeded baggage present on a full system, ComLin64 Linux operates without the distinction of runlevels.
 The system instead, cycles through a set of shell scripts.
     To aid troubleshooting, checkpoints are introduced.
-One can enter into the the grub command line and specify a stop options to temporarily drop to a shell prompt.
+One can enter into the the grub command line (press 'e' on grub load) and specify options to temporarily drop to a shell prompt.
 Exiting the temporary shell will continue the boot process from the point of interruption.

-Installation-Less operation
+## Installation-Less operation

     ComLin64 Linux should operate on most every hardware combination supported by Linux.
 As of this writing, there are more then 3000+ different hardware